 The most beautiful part of the story is Raghu Swami’s father returning the money.
 This is truth and morality of the highest form, because this is sheer honesty.
 For the record, here’s the definition of honest according to the Oxford English Dictionary: free of deceit; truthful and sincere.

 The one who leads a life of honesty is never outside the orbit of grace.
-Things may not always fall in place for that person, but they won’t fall apart either.
+Things may not always fall into place for that person, but they won’t fall apart either.
 If your intentions, words and actions are honest, you will radiate a divine glow, I promise.
 Your very glance will bestow peace upon people.

 At any rate, rather than burning your heart with jealousy, envy and covetousness, it’s far more rewarding to ignite the fire of truth and compassion.
 It burns all afflictions.